fireship-io/fireship.io/hugo/content/courses/angular/ssr-prerendering.md

 Create a script that can prerender specific routes using Angular Universal.

-Note, make sure you have enabled Unviersal with the schematic from the previous video or with `ng add @nestjs/ng-universal`.
+Note, make sure you have enabled Universal with the schematic from the previous video or with `ng add @nestjs/ng-universal`.

 {{< file "terminal" "command line" >}}
 {{< highlight text >}}